solarce/grubernaut.blog/_posts/2014-04-25-wiring-project-slash-friday-update.md

 	<figcaption>Cable Comb from Amazon</figcaption>
 </figure>
-The Cable Comb was fairly easy to use, however with this much CAT6e cable, there was a lot of hand work to untagle knots and kinks that the comb was unable to sort through on it's own.
+The Cable Comb was fairly easy to use, however with this much CAT6e cable, there was a lot of hand work to untangle knots and kinks that the comb was unable to sort through on it's own.

 ### Before: